Davey Hamilton: Return to racing

 In 2005, Hamilton started courting sponsors and perusing the paddock in an effort to return to racing.
 After settling several personal and business issues, he landed a ride for the 2007 Indianapolis 500, driving for Vision Racing.
-Qualifying 20th, Hamilton placed 9th after the race was ended early on lap 166 due to rain.
+Qualifying 20th, Hamilton placed ninth after the race was ended early on lap 166 due to rain.
 For 2008, Hamilton re-signed with Vision Racing.
-He finished 14th in the 2008 Indianapolis 500.
+He finished fourteenth in the 2008 Indianapolis 500.
 For the 2009 season, he drove for Dreyer & Reinbold Racing, and was the only one of the team's four drivers to qualify during the first weekend of qualifications.
 However he crashed out of the race on lap 79.

 In 2010, Hamilton competed in the 2010 Indianapolis 500 for de Ferran Dragon Racing.
 He was involved in an incident with Tomas Scheckter on the first lap of the race, and was classified in 33rd, last place.

 Hamilton's final season of races would be 2011.
 He finished 24th in the 2011 Indianapolis 500.
 He also raced in the Twin 275's at Texas for unfinished business.
 His final start would be at the tragic 2011 IZOD IndyCar World Championship at Las Vegas.
-Hamilton was fortunate enough to escape the major accident on lap 11 that killed Dan Wheldon, but the race was abandoned, and the results were scratched from official record.
+Hamilton was fortunate enough to escape the major accident on lap eleven that killed Dan Wheldon, but the race was abandoned, and the results were scratched from official record.
 When the new chassis and engine package was introduced for the 2012 season, Hamilton was unable to secure a car for the 2012 Indianapolis 500 due to a lack of available rides.

 In 2013, Hamilton joined the Stadium Super Trucks, serving as a substitute for Jimmy Vasser at Honda Indy Toronto; Hamilton started first in the event, but engine trouble forced him to finish seventh.
 In 2014, he made his season debut at the Firestone Grand Prix of St. Petersburg, where he placed 8th in the first race and 9th in the second race.

 Personal life

 Davey has a son named Davey Jay Hamilton Jr. (D.J.) who was born on March 15, 1997, in Idaho.
 D.J. is also a racing driver, racing in sprint cars and Stadium Super Trucks.
-He also has a daughter named Hailey.
+Davey also has a daughter named Hailey Hamilton, who was born on November 16th 1999, in Las Vegas, NV.